Work schedule and hours

 Lane widths on non-residential streets

-Reducing lane widths on city roads through restriping is one way the city is making changes to local streets to reduce speeding, which is by far the number one cause of injury collisions in Carlsbad.
+Reducing lane widths on city roads through restriping is one way the city is making changes to local streets to reduce speeding, which is the number one cause of injury collisions in Carlsbad.

 Why are the lanes changing?

 - Speeding is listed as the number one cause of injury collisions in Carlsbad, cited as the “primary collision factor” in 25% of these crashes.
-I should note that distracted driving is often associated with this collision factor as well.

 - Narrowing lanes forces drivers to pay more attention and slow down.